 What you’d do:

 Language Coaches help business people prepare for important meetings and presentations, business trips.
-We help clients to get from zero to reading, watching and understanding industry news, important documents and contracts.
+We help clients to get from scratch to reading, watching and understanding industry news, important documents and contracts.
 We help them to participate in email flows and panel discussions, or just make the right first impression on their business partners.

 We do this through loads of naturally evolving conversations in the target language, making the process very down-to-earth and real-life-like.